 Contributions of this work are summarized as follows:

-We propose to minimize the distances between the multi-scale intermediate features besides the final representations of HR and LR images.
+We propose to minimize the distances between multi-scale intermediate features as well as the final representations of HR and LR images.

-A Multi-Resolution Contrastive (MRC) loss on multi-resolution LR images, which enforces the intra-class clustering and inter-class separation of the LR representations, is introduced.
-Combining two stages, we propose a Two-stage Multi-scale Resolution-adaptive (TMR) network to learn robust resolution-invariant representation.
+We introduce multi-resolution contrastive (MRC) loss on multi-resolution LR images, enforcing the intra-class clustering and inter-class separation of the LR representations.
+These two stages form the basis of a two-stage multi-scale resolution-adaptive (TMR) network able to learn robust resolution-invariant representation.

-We conduct experiments on eight widely used benchmark data sets, and the results demonstrate the superiority of our method to state-of-the-art works.
+We conduct experiments on eight widely used benchmark data sets.
+Results demonstrate the superiority of our method compared to state-of-the-art works.

 Illustration of our proposed network, which consists of an HR network $F_h$, an LR network $F_l$, and a momentum network $F_m$.
 In stage one (top), the features $f^i_h$ and $f^i_l$ are extracted to align the structural patterns by affinity matrix.
-The representations $r_h$ and $r_l$ are learned to distill the semantic patterns by MI maximization.
+The representations $r_h$ and $r_l$ are learned to distill the semantic patterns by mutual information maximization (MIM).
 Pixel value errors are calculated to minimize the distances for both features and representations.
 In stage two (bottom), the representations $r_l$ and $r_m$ are contrasted for the multi-resolution contrastive loss.
 In the circle on the right, green is from $F_l$ and red is from $F_m$.
-Different shapes are different classes.
-Same color, same shape but different sizes are different resolutions of the same sample.
+Different shapes represent different classes.
+Different resolutions of the same sample have the same color and shape but different sizes.

 Related Work

-Low Resolution Face Recognition.
-For low-resolution face recognition, there are two mainstream methods.
-One method is to apply super-resolution technology to reconstruct HR images from LR images for HR face recognition.
-Jiao et al. (Jiao et al. 2021) proposed a Dual-Domain Adaptive Translation (DDAT) structure to generate HR images for both synthetic LR and realistic LR images.
+Low-Resolution Face Recognition.
+There are two mainstream methods for low-resolution face recognition.
+One method applies super-resolution (SR) technology to reconstruct HR images from LR images for HR face recognition.
+Jiao et al. (Jiao et al. 2021) proposed a dual-domain adaptive translation (DDAT) structure to generate HR images for both synthetic and realistic LR images.
 DDAT minimizes the domain gap between the synthetic and realistic data sets.
-The SR methods need much computation, and thus are not suitable for real-time deployment.
-Meanwhile, the synthetic SR images contain noise, which will cause recognition errors.
+SR methods are computationally complex and so are unsuitable for real-time deployment.
+The synthetic SR images also contain noise, which will cause recognition errors.

-The other method is to learn similar representations by minimizing the distance between HR and LR representations from the final layer in a common space.
-Among recent state-of-the-art LRFR works, Lu et al. (Lu, Jiang, and Kot 2018) proposed a Deep Coupled Resnet (DCR) model with center loss to extract facial resolution-robust representations.
-Zha et al. (Zha and Chao 2019) proposed a Transferable Coupled Network (TCN) with triplet loss also to learn similar facial representations between HR and LR images.
-Massoli et al. (Massoli, Amato, and Falchi 2020) introduced the Teacher-Curriculum (T-C) to approximate the representations of the LR images to those of the HR images.
-In FAN (Yin et al. 2020), a Feature Adaptation Network (FAN) was proposed to disentangle the representations from HR images and also minimize the representation distances between the HR and LR networks.
-(Khalid et al. 2020) changed the manner of distance metric by minimizing the KL-divergence between the softmax probabilities of the HR and LR images.
-Fang (Fang et al. 2020) focused on generating the LR faces by a generative adversarial network instead of down-sampling, and pulling the representations of the HR and generated LR images close.
+The other methods learn similar representations by minimizing the distance between HR and LR representations from the final layer in a common space.
+Among recent state-of-the-art works of this type, Lu et al. (Lu, Jiang, and Kot 2018) proposed a deep coupled ResNet (DCR) model with center loss to extract robust facial resolution representations.
+Zha et al. (Zha and Chao 2019) proposed a transferable coupled network (TCN) with triplet loss to learn similar facial representations between HR and LR images.
+Massoli et al. (Massoli, Amato, and Falchi 2020) introduced the teacher-curriculum (T-C) to approximate representations of the LR images to those of the HR images.
+In FAN (Yin et al. 2020), a feature adaptation network was proposed to disentangle the representations from HR images and minimize the representation distances between the HR and LR networks.
+Khalid et al. (Khalid et al. 2020) changed the manner of distance metric by minimizing the KL-divergence between the softmax probabilities of the HR and LR images.
+Fang et al. (Fang et al. 2020) focused on generating LR faces using a generative adversarial network rather than down-sampling, and then forcing similarity between the representations of the HR and generated LR images.